-Ryan taught a class on comparative international law, in Japanese, at Doshisha University this year as part of the school’s faculty.
+Ryan teaches comparative international law, in Japanese, at Doshisha University and Tokyo University.
 He also served as a visiting scholar at Waseda University Law School, and has been invited to speak as a visiting lecturer at Waseda Law School, Keio Law School, Keio Law Department, Doshisha University, Seikei Law School, and Omiya Law School, amongst others.
 He generally lectures, in Japanese, on a variety of topics related to complex litigation, including patent and intellectual property law issues, the attorney-client privilege, trial strategy, and e-discovery.
-Last year, Ryan was the keynote speaker at an IP Forum sponsored by the Sankei Newspaper that drew over 400 participants.
+Ryan was the keynote speaker at an IP Forum sponsored by the Sankei Newspaper that drew over 400 participants.
 He has appeared in over 50 Japanese publications, including feature articles in the Nikkei Newspaper, Sankei Newspaper, Lawyers Magazine, Nikkei Business Journal, and Business Law Journal.
 He has also been interviewed in national Japanese radio programs, in Japanese, on aspects of U.S. law.

-Ryan also appears regularly for CNN as a commentator on CNN Saturday Night, a live CNN Japan news show that airs weekly on the BS Asahi channel.
-More information about the show can be found at http://www.bs-asahi.co.jp/cnn/.
+Ryan has also been appearing regularly as a CNN as a commentator on CNN Saturday Night, a live CNN Japan news show that airs weekly on the BS Asahi channel.